rasmus-kirk/halo-accumulation/report/report.md

 #### Bulletproofs

 In 2017, the Bulletproofs paper[@bulletproofs] was released.
-Bulletproofs rely on the hardness of the Discrete Logarithm problem, and allows for an untrusted setup to generate the Common Reference String.
+Bulletproofs rely on the hardness of the Discrete Logarithm problem, and uses an untrusted setup.
 It has logarithmic proof size, and lends itself well to efficient range proofs.
-It's also possible to generate proofs for arbitrary circuits, though less efficiently.
+It's also possible to generate proofs for arbitrary circuits, yielding a zk-NARK, though less efficiently than a SNARK.

 At the heart of Bulletproofs lies the Inner Product Argument (IPA), wherein a prover demonstrates knowledge of two vectors, $\vec{a}, \vec{b}